Study Abroad Program Overview

 Other Eligibility Requirements:

-Successful completion of a course, independent study project, or an assignment relating to Africa or development studies is required prior to departure.
 To live successfully in a developing country such as Ghana, students need to be realistic and self-motivated about their studies and personal goals; willing to adhere to UCEAP advice on safety and welfare; and academically and culturally tolerant.

 All applicants must also have: